Football: Man City on verge of title after bouncing back at Spurs, Salah hits 40

 However, Pep Guardiola's men showed why they have been compared with the all-time great teams of the Premier League era by inflicting Spurs' first league defeat since the sides last met at the Etihad in December.

-City could even be confirmed as champions as early as Sunday if United lose at home to rock bottom West Brom.
+"I said after 10-15 minutes we will be champions," said Guardiola of his side's fast start.
+"After what happened and how the people reacted, these guys are fantastic.
+They are awesome, they are incredible.

-"We're almost there," said Kevin de Bruyne, who was one of three City players nominated for PFA Player of the Year earlier on Saturday alongside David Silva and Leroy Sane.
+"What they lived in the last week was so unfair but they deserve (to win the league) and now we have a match ball.
+We had the first one against United, we could not do it and now we have another one against Swansea with our 60,000 people and we are going to try to be champion."

-"We knew we had to win two of six games so that's not bad odds for us and now it is one of five.
-We just need to do our thing and hopefully we can finish it next weekend."
+City host Swansea next Sunday but could even be confirmed as champions as early as Sunday if United lose at home to rock bottom West Brom.

 Gabriel Jesus raced in behind an unsettled Spurs defence to drill home the opener on 22 minutes and Ilkay Gundogan slotted home the second from the penalty spot three minutes later as Hugo Lloris wiped out Raheem Sterling, although replays suggested the contact took place outside the area.